 A few years back, her former New Mutants team was reformed and faced off against a group of mutants who ended up stranded in hell after the government did… well the kind of general crap that governments in the Marvel universe do.
 These poor kids were warped by hell into mad sadists, except for one named Face.
 Face’s mutant power turned his head into a plasma cannon, but this completely destroyed his ability to see, hear, speak or smell.
 He has no way to perceive the world around him, and his teammates basically just shoved him into position and smacked him until he let lose a blast.
 Because of his inability to communicate, no one thought of him as human at all.
 When X’ian used her powers to stop Face from attacking her friends, she found that there was still a human mind inside.
 An extremely frightened, lonely mind.
 A mind who couldn’t perceive the world around him other than physical pain.
 She befriended poor Face, and used her powers to help him once again see and hear the world, as well as finally communicate with others.
 Also, she can help him properly aim his face laser at whatever giant robots or evil mutants would excite the reader to see blown up.
 This is an interesting dynamic to explore.
 Xi’an has been given the chance to use her powers in a way that helps someone regain consent and control, rather than take or borrow it.
 It also implies that by using her powers she is able to communicate and connect with whoever she is possessing in interesting ways.
 Also, how often do we get a chance to see a friendship in the X-Men based around one character healing another that DOESN’T turn sexual?
 Pretty much never.
 Karma and Face’s relationship could be a welcome chance to see a man an a woman mutant being friends and connecting in a non-romantic, but just as powerful, way.

-Recently she was promoted to the ranks of the Astonishing X-Men, a comic I haven’t had a chance to read yet (new comics be mad expensive) but based on the out-of-context preview pages appear to showcase another interesting use of her power.
+Recently she was promoted to the ranks of the Astonishing X-Men, a comic I haven’t had a chance to read yet (update: I got around to reading it.
+Its a very good run.) but based on the out-of-context preview pages appear to showcase another interesting use of her power.
 She apparently has a bird she uses to scout and spy for the team, and when she possesses it, her own body houses the mind of her bird friend.
 Another example of her power being something where she works WITH another mind, not forcing control over it.
 If future writers continue expanding on the co-operative uses of her powers and highlight how her use of them reflects on her character, Karma could easily be one of the more engaging mutants.

 Also Marvel STILL hasn’t let her have a girlfriend yet and that is just rude.
 Being the only X-Men who doesn’t get laid is the meanest thing you can do to a fictional super hero.
 I mean, even Lockheed and DOOP get laid.